• Skip to primary navigation

 • End time is flexible.
 Timing is harder to screw up when you’re using a slow cooker.
 So if your turkey isn’t quite ready yet (and we’ve all been there), no worries!
 The stuffing will be just fine.
 You can take that little worry right off the plate.

-• It takes a little time to prep this stuffing but it’s not difficult, just chopping lots of vegetables and herbs.
+• Make ahead.
+It takes a little time to prep this stuffing but it’s not difficult, just chopping lots of vegetables and herbs.
 But here’s a good thought: you can do the chopping the night before!

 What You’ll Need